gbganalyst/merge-csv-files-in-python/README.md

 Are your dataset rows spread across multiple files and you need a single dataframe?

-A common task for data analyst is to consolidate data from multiple files into a single dataframe.
+A common task for a data analyst is to consolidate data from multiple files into a single dataframe.

 This repository teaches how to use pandas and/or daskframe for data consolidation in Python.